outofcoffee/imposter/README.md

     ...
     400 Bad Request

+In the case of `action=fetch`, the script causes the mock server to use the content of the static response file `static-data.json` to serve the response.

-## The InvocationContext
+## The InvocationContext object

 The `context` object in the example above is of type `com.gatehill.imposter.model.InvocationContext`.
+This holds request parameters and the absolute URI.

+## The ResponseBehaviour object

+The response methods are being called on an object of type `com.gatehill.imposter.model.ResponseBehaviour`.

-As well as the `InvocationContext.respondWithStatusCode(int)` method, you can also take advantage of the `InvocationContext.respondDefault()` method to respond with the content of a static file.
+As well as the `ResponseBehaviour.withStatusCode(int)` method, you can also take advantage of the `ResponseBehaviour.withDefaultBehaviour()` method to respond with the content of a static file.
-To do this, ensure you have set the `staticFile` property within the `response` object in your configuration.
+To do this, ensure you have either set the `staticFile` property within the `response` object in your configuration, or call `ResponseBehaviour.withFile(String)` in your script.

 For example: